Mintbase/Grants-Program/applications/Mintickt Grant.md

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
+- **Mockups/designs of any UI components:** https://www.figma.com/file/aTY6ml8eHQQHWUwjYdBNng/Mintickt-Wallet
-- Data models / API specifications of the core functionality
+- Data models / API specifications of the core functionality:
-- An overview of the technology stack to be used
+- An overview of the technology stack to be used:
 - Documentation of core components, protocols, architecture, etc. to be deployed
 - PoC/MVP or other relevant prior work or research on the topic
 - What your project is _not_ or will _not_ provide or implement